tastelikecoke/aberrant-archive/README.md

 ### When using this repository, install this package:
 <https://assetstore.unity.com/packages/3d/animations/basic-motions-free-154271>

-Idk if it's possible to distribute this game while including these files so I'll just be cautious
+Idk if it's possible to distribute this game while including these files so I'll just be cautious.

-## Introduction
+## Marketing Introduction
 Aberrant Archive is a brand new open world mobile strategic social game by E Xon Games!
-(Disclaimer: not a real entity).
 Play now and get one free 3 star pull from the Regular recruitment banner!

+## Real Introduction
-This game is just a demo reel for my experience in mobile game development.
+This game is a demo reel for my experience in 3D mobile game development.
+My specialty is in the management of user interfaces.

+Disclaimer: E Xon Games is not a real entity.

 ## Made By:
 tastelikecoke - Code

-tastelikecoke - 2D Art for Usagi (using Clip Studio Paint)
+tastelikecoke - 2D Art for Usagi and Background (using Clip Studio Paint)

 tastelikecoke - 3D Model for Usagi and Buildings/etc. (using Blender)